Tutopiya Logo

 Key takeaways

-• For compound shapes, split or subtract regions — never guess a single formula for the whole diagram.
+• For compound shapes, split or subtract regions rather than guessing a single formula.

 What are Areas and Perimeters in Cambridge IGCSE Maths?